 In (1a), dative case surfaces as an enclitic on the adjective lurî 'tender', which is the final element of the DP.
-The noun korkhyá 'child' cannot bear dative case.
-In (1b), however, both the noun and adjective must surface with case when they form a discontinuous DP.
-We take this concord-like pattern that occurs only under discontiguity to be indicative of the phenomenon of case doubling.
+In (1b) we see that it is ungrammatical for the noun korkhyá 'child' to also bear dative case in a continuous DP.
+However, the situation is reversed in a discontinuous DP.
+In (1c), we see that both the noun and adjective surface with dative case when they form a discontinuous DP, and (1d) shows that it is ungrammatical for case marking to be left off of the noun.
+We take this concord-like pattern that occurs only under discontiguity to be indicative of the phenomenon of case iteration.

-We argue that case doubling does not arise via the mechanisms traditionally assumed to underlie concord.
-In particular, case doubling is not the morphological realization of case features on categorially distinct elements such as adjectives and nouns.
-Instead, we propose that case doubling arises when DPs contain nested DP shells, where the head of each DP is spelled out as an instance of case.
-Thus, in a language like Tiwa, case is only
+We argue that case iteration does not arise via the mechanisms traditionally assumed to underlie concord.
+In particular, case iteration is not the morphological realization of case features on categorially distinct elements such as adjectives and nouns.
+Instead, we propose that case iteration arises when DPs contain nested DP shells, where the head of each DP is spelled out as an instance of case.
+Thus, in a language like Tiwa, case is only ever realized on D. We argue that this is the key to understanding the empirical differences between a language like Tiwa, which allows case matching only in discontinuous DPs, and languages having canonical case concord, which display concord even within continuous DPs.